pra008/house-of-carbs/README.md

 ![House of Carbs](images/House_of_carbs.jpg)

 The House of Carbs was developed using Python 3.
 The whole system and the DBMS are inside a unique node Raspberry Pi 3 model B, a small computer, released in 2016.
-This system is a multithreading solution, where the [main thread](code/main.py) starts two separate threads: the former that controls the [Juice Machine](code/thread_machine.py), the latter that manage the [Telegram bot](Machine/thread_bot.py).
+This system is a multithreading solution, where the [main thread](code/main.py) starts two separate threads: the former that controls the [Juice Machine](code/thread_machine.py), the latter that manage the Telegram Bot.
 A telegram bot is a third-party application that run inside Telegram, all their functionalities are hard-coded in [a Python file](code/thread_bot.py).
 These two threads communicate via Events and via a shared database.
 Regarding the main thread of Juice Machine, it controls three separate threads.
 Each of these threads manage and read the status of a single component of the Juice Machine: “on/off button”, “dose button”, and IR sensor.
+We are going to see later on, which hardware and components are used in the House of Carbs.

 The Telegram bot is composed by two thread also: the former is synchronous and communicates with the user, the latter is asynchronous and sends notifications to user regarding the Juice Machine status (e.g., dose ready to be picked up, glass removed).
 The synchronous thread is responsible to continuously attempting to check if there are messages sent by the Telegram server (polling mode).
 In order to make possible the communication between users and the Telegram bot.